GreepTheSheep/openplanet-MXRandom/README.md

 ---
 ## Usage:

-Select "MX Randomizer" on the "Scripts" pannel.
+Select "MX Randomizer" on the "Plugins" pannel.

 Select "Random Map Challenge" for the RMC timer.